Mighty Throw Barbarian Endgame Build Guide

 - High damage output from its guaranteed Overpowers provided by Bash.

-- High defense from Challenging Shout, Doombringer, as well as permanent Fortify and Barrier.
+- High defense from multiple Damage Reduction, Maximum Life sources (Doombringer), as well as permanent Fortify and Barrier.

-- High mobility with Rallying Cry, Shroud of False Death and Charge.
+- High mobility with Rallying Cry and Shroud of False Death.

 - High utility in being able to group enemies via Steel Grasp with no cooldown.